cap10morgan/ruby-pack/README.md

 * adds 'end' automatically using the ruby-end package
 * closes parens, quotes, etc. using the autopair package
-* adds additional file types to ruby-mode (see File types below for details)
+* adds additional file types to ruby-mode (see "File types" below for details)

 ### File types